XDcobra/hcmc-air-traffic-kafka-monitor/README.md

 - Python 3.8 or higher
 - Package manager: `pip` (standard) or `uv` (recommended for faster installation)
+- Docker and Docker Compose (required for Kafka integration, optional otherwise)

 ### 2. Install Dependencies